symbol/symbol-docs/source/concepts/multisig-account.rst

 A NEM :doc:`account <account>` can be converted to multisig account at the blockchain level, assigning rights of a certain account to other accounts.

 This unlocks various advantages and interesting possibilities for the user.
-For example, enables several people to administrate the activity of an account, control assets such as XEM from one account, other mosaics, or create additional  :doc:`transactions <transaction>` such as creating a new token.
+For example, enables several people to administrate the activity of an account, control mosaics, or create additional :doc:`transactions <transaction>`.

 ******
 Fields